Winter Mountaineering Course

 Our 3-day winter mountaineering course will help you develop your movement skills, looking at Grade I/II terrain (scrambling), basic rope-work, constructing snow anchors and abseiling with them, navigation strategies, avalanche awareness, weather and its implications for route choice.

-We will cover the following areas:
+On our winter mountaineering course, we will cover the following areas:

 - Further development of your movement skills on snow, ice and rock